amosyu2000/pacemaker-api/README.md

 ## Documentation

 All endpoints respond to POST requests.
-Make sure each request body contains the necessary parameters with `x-www-form-urlencoded` encoding.
+Make sure each request body has all the necessary parameters with `x-www-form-urlencoded` encoding.

 ### /user/register